awsdocs/amazon-eks-user-guide/doc_source/create-cluster.md

    ```
 **Note**
 To see most options that can be specified when creating a cluster with `eksctl`, use the `eksctl create cluster --help` command\.
 To see all options, you can use a config file\.
 For more information, see [Using config files](https://eksctl.io/usage/creating-and-managing-clusters/#using-config-files) and the [config file schema](https://eksctl.io/usage/schema/) in the `eksctl` documentation\.
 You can find [config file examples](https://github.com/weaveworks/eksctl/tree/master/examples) on GitHub\.
+**Important**
+Do not use `eksctl` to create a cluster or nodes in an AWS Region where you have AWS Outposts, AWS Wavelength, or AWS Local Zones enabled\.
+Create a cluster and self\-managed nodes using the Amazon EC2 API or AWS CloudFormation instead\.
+For more information, see [To launch self\-managed nodes using the AWS Management Console](launch-workers.md#launch-al-nodes-console) and [To launch self\-managed Windows nodes using the AWS Management Console](launch-windows-workers.md#launch-windows-nodes-console)\.
 **Warning**
 If you create a cluster using a config file with the [https://github.com/weaveworks/eksctl/blob/master/examples/19-kms-cluster.yaml](https://github.com/weaveworks/eksctl/blob/master/examples/19-kms-cluster.yaml) option, which requires an existing AWS Key Management Service key, and the key that you use is ever deleted, then there is no path to recovery for the cluster\.
 If you enable envelope encryption, the Kubernetes secrets are encrypted using the customer master key \(CMK\) that you select\.
 The CMK must be symmetric, created in the same region as the cluster, and if the CMK was created in a different account, the user must have access to the CMK\.
 For more information, see [Allowing users in other accounts to use a CMK](https://docs.aws.amazon.com/kms/latest/developerguide/key-policy-modifying-external-accounts.html) in the *AWS Key Management Service Developer Guide*\.
 Kubernetes secrets encryption with an AWS KMS CMK requires Kubernetes version 1\.13 or later\.
 By default, the `create-key` command creates a [symmetric key](https://docs.aws.amazon.com/kms/latest/developerguide/symmetric-asymmetric.html) with a key policy that gives the account's root user admin access on AWS KMS actions and resources\.
 For more information, see [Creating keys](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html)\.
 If you want to scope down the permissions, make sure that the `kms:DescribeKey` and `kms:CreateGrant` actions are permitted on the key policy for the principal that will be calling the `create-cluster` API\.
 Amazon EKS does not support the key policy condition `[kms:GrantIsForAWSResource](https://docs.aws.amazon.com/kms/latest/developerguide/policy-conditions.html#conditions-kms-grant-is-for-aws-resource)`\.
 Creating a cluster will not work if this action is in the key policy statement\.